-Refractors and reflectors both work well for astroimaging applications, but each design has its pros and cons.
+Refractors and reflectors both work well for astrophotography applications, but each design has its pros and cons.
 For example, one major consideration is backfocus distance.
 Does the telescope have enough backfocus to accommodate your entire imaging train?
 What type of optical aberrations do you need to correct for?
 Refractors tend to need their field curvature corrected when using today’s larger sensors.
 Fast reflectors will most likely need correction for coma.
 These accessories take up backfocus or change it completely, which may alter what accessories you can use.

 We recommend thinking about what kind of imaging you want to do.
 All telescopes can image all things, but some will image certain types of objects better than others.
 You’ll also want to make sure that your telescope has a robust focuser.
 Trying to focus with a focuser that doesn’t support your imaging train or has poor resolution just makes your night frustrating.
 We highly recommend our line of motorized focusers for achieving critical focus.

 Telescopes we recommend:

-- SkyWatcher Esprit 80mm ED Triplet APO (wide field, short focal length, beginner/intermediate)
+- Sky-Watcher Esprit 80mm ED Triplet APO (Wide Field, short focal length, beginner/intermediate)

-- SkyWatcher Esprit 100mm ED Triplet APO (Wide Field, intermediate)
+- Meade Series 6000 115mm Triplet APO (Wide Field, beginner/intermediate)

-- TEC 160FL (intermediate/advanced)
+- TEC 140FL (intermediate/advanced)

-Additional camera considerations include what kind of fieldofview you want, as well as the image scale your telescopecamera setup will produce.
+Additional camera considerations include what kind of field of view you want, as well as the image scale your telescope-camera combination will produce.
 Additionally, if you plan to do deepsky imaging, we highly recommend an autoguiding solution.
-Some cameras, such as our QSI line of cooled CCDs, offer an integrated offaxis guider prism to which you can attach your guiding camera.
-Other setups may require the use of a separate offaxis guider or a separate guiding telescope with its own guiding camera attached.
-While autoguiding isn’t necessary, it dramatically increases the exposure length you can take without seeing drift from the mount and is highly recommended for longexposure deepsky photography.
+Some cameras, such as our QSI line of cooled CCDs, offer an integrated off-axis guider prism to which you can attach your guiding camera.
+Other setups may require the use of a separate off-axis guider or a separate guiding telescope with its own guiding camera attached.
+While autoguiding isn’t necessary, it dramatically increases the exposure length you can take without seeing drift from the mount and is highly recommended for long exposure deepsky astrophotography.

 Cameras we recommend:

-- QSI 683 (cooled CCD, deepsky, intermediate/advanced)
+- Starlight Xpress 814 (Cooled CCD, deepsky, intermediate/advanced)

-- QSI 690 (cooled CCD, deepsky, intermediate/advanced)
+- QSI 683 (Cooled CCD, deepsky, intermediate/advanced)

 Whatever your imaging goals, we want to help you achieve them.
 There is nothing like having your telescope out for a long night of imaging, and then working through your newly acquired data to create a beautiful image.
-The staff here at Cloud Break Optics have experienced the trials and tribulations of getting our own imaging setups going, and can help you sidestep the pitfalls and get you on the road to success (inquire about our astrophotography classes!).
+The staff here at Cloud Break Optics have experienced the trials and tribulations of getting our own imaging setups going and can help you sidestep the pitfalls and get you on the road to success (inquire about our astrophotography classes!).
 Astrophotography doesn’t have to be daunting.
 Let our expert staff help you navigate the decision-making process.
 We’re here to help you and can’t wait to see what you create!